iMikeyV/GC_UPS_Project/README.md

 ### Specifications and Rules:

-“NTLM Authentication failure” usually means that UPS' servers are down for maintenance or you have internet problems - Try again in 5-10 minutes
+“NTLM Authentication failure” usually means that UPS' servers are down for maintenance or you have internet problems - Try again in 5-10 minutes.

-"Failure due to client data” most likely due to a tracking number that has no information available yet, not even in the UPS servers. (this is why I added an 8 hour buffer to the latest CSV file)
+"Failure due to client data” is most likely due to a tracking number that has no information available yet, not even in the UPS servers. (this is why I added an 8-hour buffer to the latest CSV file)
-    Could also be a human error (typo in POS depot file)
+    it could also be a human error (typo in POS depot file)

 ### Instruction: